 The proposed Project would not conflict with programs, plans, ordinances or policies regarding the circulation system, public transit, bicycle, or pedestrian facilities.
-The Napa Valley Wine Trail would not be impacted by bridge rail construction at any location, including the trail undercrossing at California Drive Undercrossing Bridge.
-The Napa Valley Wine Train operations and tracks would not be impacted by Project construction.
+The NVWT would not be impacted by bridge rail construction at any location, including the trail undercrossing at California Drive Undercrossing Bridge.
+The NVWT operations and tracks would not be impacted by Project construction; no construction work would be allowed within 25 feet of the railroad track center line.